Henryhaulka/Netflix_Homepage_Clone/README.md

 ## Acknowledgments

-Thanks to newyork times for inspiring us.
+Thanks to Netflix for inspiring me.

 ## 📝 License